youssef-mansor/LeNet-5/README.md

 ## About The Project

-This project reimagines the classic LeNet-5 architecture using raw PyTorch tensors.
+This project implements the classic LeNet-5 architecture using raw PyTorch tensors.
 It features a custom-built CNN with hand-crafted convolutional layers, Sigmoid activations, and max pooling.
 The bespoke training system combines stochastic gradient descent with cross-entropy loss, complemented by an efficient data pipeline.
 Tested on the Fashion MNIST dataset, this implementation offers a deep dive into CNN fundamentals, balancing performance with educational insights.